WhiskyTangoFawks/LunarFalloutPlus/README.md

         * Show timebar -> on
     - Immersive HUD
         * I personally don't use it, but have included it in the list for people who want it.

-3. (Optional) Craft a companion whistle at a chem lab bench, this will teleport any active companion to you, useful when you accidentally tell them to stay and can't find them, or they're screwing with NPC pathing during a quest
-4. (Optional) Craft the companion tracker holotape at the chem lab bench.
-This allows you to track inactive companions, for cases where you can't remember which settlement you sent them to.

 ## Known Issues
 - Performance Issues: Infinite Loading Screens, Micro Stuttering, Textures not loading, or the Brown Face bug: